alyakhtar/guessx/README.md

 - `NODE_ENV`: Set to `production` for production builds
 - `PORT`: Server port (default: 8082 for production, 3000 for dev)

+## Spectator Mode

+GuessX supports spectator mode, allowing players to watch ongoing games in read-only mode.

+### Enabling Spectator Mode

+When creating a new game room, you can enable spectator mode by toggling "Enable Spectator Mode" in the room creation form.
+This feature is disabled by default.

+### Spectating a Game

+- Rooms with two active players and spectator mode enabled will show a "👁️ Spectate" button in the lobby instead of "Join"
+- Clicking "Spectate" takes you to a dedicated spectator view
+- Spectators can watch:
+  - Real-time game progress
+  - Correctly guessed digits revealed in secret number boxes
+  - Player guess history
+  - Game status and turn indicators

+### Security

+- Spectator mode can only be accessed if enabled during room creation
+- Direct URL access is blocked if spectator mode is not enabled for that room
+- Spectators have no ability to interact with the game

 ## Deployment as Systemd Service (Linux)